 Declaration of Sustainability

 Our vision is to conduct our businesses in a way that meets the needs of the present generation without compromising the ability of future generations to meet their own needs.
-We recognize that ecology, human communities and economy are interwoven into a seamless net of causes and effects.
-Therefore we embrace the challenge to move our operations and actions toward sustainable models where the management of resources, the direction of investments, the orientation of development, and the evolution of the organic food trade becomes consistent with the principles of sustainability.
+We recognize that ecology, human communities and the economy are interwoven into a seamless net of causes and effects.
+Therefore, we embrace the challenge to move our operations and actions toward sustainable models where the management of resources, the direction of investments, the orientation of development, and the evolution of the organic products trade becomes consistent with the principles of sustainability.

 - Our companies will endeavor systematically to reduce and eventually eliminate their economic dependence on substances extracted from the earth’s crust, such as heavy metals and fossil fuels.